I was drinking at least a bottle of vodka a day to deal with my depression and anxiety and it was killing me.

 Addiction is defined as having a lack of, or no control over your misuse of drugs or alcohol.
-It develops in stages, and at the point of addiction, your dependence on drugs and alcohol is having a harmful impact on every aspect of your life.
+It develops in stages, and at the point of addiction, your dependence on drugs and alcohol has a harmful impact on every aspect of your life.

 3. Mental illness

-Dual diagnosis is very common, and throughout your addiction treatment programme, your therapies will help you to discover the crux of your mental illness, and develop the tools you need to deal with symptoms more positively in the future.
+Dual diagnosis is widespread, and throughout your addiction treatment programme, your therapies will help you to discover the crux of your mental illness and develop the tools you need to deal with symptoms more positively in the future.

 What are the benefits of ATP?